 For the purpose of calculating diluted earnings per share, the net profit or loss for the period attributable to equity shareholders and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.

-Notes to standalone financial statements for the year ended March 31, 2022
+Zuari Cement Limited Notes to standalone financial statements for the year ended March 31, 2023 (Presented in INR Lakhs except share data and EPS)

 3. Property, plant and equipment